Microsoft Online Services Support Lifecycle FAQ

 A Microsoft Online Service is a cloud-based service hosted by Microsoft that may or may not require local computing resources.
-Examples of Business and Developer Online Services include Office 365, Windows Azure, CRM Online, and Intune.
-Windows Azure Cloud Services is guided by a specific Windows Azure lifecycle policy.
+Examples of Business and Developer Online Services include Office 365, Microsoft Azure, CRM Online, and Intune.
+Microsoft Azure Cloud Services is guided by a specific Microsoft Azure lifecycle policy.

 2. What does Microsoft mean by “cloud-based”?

 A cloud-based service typically refers to a computing infrastructure that is located in a major datacenter outside of a customer premise and performs services for users using local computing resources.
 Please note that Microsoft explicitly licenses various products as commercial Online Services.
 For more information, please consult with your Microsoft account representative.

 3. What is the Online Services Support Lifecycle Policy?

 The Business and Developer policy for Online Services offers three key features:

 - Microsoft Support services will be available for the duration of the customer's agreement with Microsoft for the Online Service.

 - Unless otherwise noted, for all Microsoft Online Services, Microsoft will provide a minimum of 12 months prior notification before customers must accept any change that is deemed a "disruptive change".

 - For CRM Online customers, Microsoft will provide customers a 6-month notification period, except when removing support for an underlying system requirement, in which case Microsoft will follow the standard 12-month notification policy.
 See Online Policy FAQs for information about the CRM Online exception (http://support.microsoft.com/gp/OsslFaq).